aosabook/500lines/template-engine/chapter.md

 then `global_namespace['SEVENTEEN']` is 17, and `global_namespace['three']` is
 an actual function named three.

-Although we only use this class to produce one function, there's nothing here that limits it to that use.
+Although we only use CodeBuilder to produce one function, there's nothing here that limits it to that use.
 This makes the class simpler to implement, and easier to understand.